Assistant Director, Operations & Development

 4 Northwestern units.

 Accommodations and a few group meals are provided as part of the program package, but students are responsible for most of their own meals.
-Students are housed in double rooms at a student residence hall, which include a bathroom and a mini-kitchen for preparing meals.
+Students are housed in shared rooms.

 The Humboldt-Universität zu Berlin, founded in 1810, is one of Berlin’s oldest universities.
 Located in the center of Berlin, Humboldt offers over 240 degree programs spanning from the humanities to the social and natural sciences, many of which offer courses taught in English.
 Named after one of the great Enlightenment reformers in the field of higher education, Wilhelm von Humboldt, it is often considered the first modern research university, founded on the idea that advances in knowledge are the premise of effective teaching.
 The university is home to many of Germany’s greatest scholars, scientists, and thinkers, past and present, including the philosopher G.W.F.
 Hegel, the mathematician Karl Weierstrass, and the physicist Max Planck.
 Fifteen percent of the student body of Humboldt-Universität comes from abroad, with the university hosting about 1,500 international students each year.

 Students will have the opportunity to visit several of Berlin’s most famous sites.
 Possible visits include: Checkpoint Charlie, the Bundestag, the Reichstag, the Berliner Philharmonic, the Jewish museum, and Kreuzberg.

 Located southwest of Berlin, Weimar is a city with a rich cultural heritage.
 It was the focal point of German Classicism, home of leading writers, philosophers, and musicians.
 It is recognized as the birthplace of Germany’s Weimar Republic as well as the internationally known movement and school for art and design, the Bauhaus.